openstack/openstack-ansible/doc/source/admin/scale-environment/scaling-mariadb-rabbitmq.rst

 internal traffic and raising the amount of work each instance should do.
 So it is recommended to pass write requests only to the “primary” instance.

-However HAProxy is not capable of balancing MySQL queries at an application level (L7 of OSI model), to separate read and write requests, so we have to balance TCP streams (L3) and pass all traffic without any separation to the current “primary” node in the Galera cluster, which creates a potential
+However HAProxy is not capable of balancing MariaDB queries at an application level (L7 of OSI model), to separate read and write requests, so we have to balance TCP streams (L3) and pass all traffic without any separation to the current “primary” node in the Galera cluster, which creates a potential